learn-co-curriculum/phase-3-active-record-mechanics/README.md

 We do this by running `ActiveRecord::Base.establish_connection`.
 Once `establish_connection` is run, `ActiveRecord::Base` keeps it stored as a class variable at `ActiveRecord::Base.connection`.
-You can look at this code in the `active_record.rb` file:
+We can do this by including the following code in the `active_record.rb` file:

 ```ruby
 ActiveRecord::Base.establish_connection(